Generic Name: niacin and simvastatin (NYE a sin and SIM va stat in)

 Get emergency medical help if you have any of these signs of an allergic reaction to Simcor: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

-Stop taking Simcor and call your doctor at once if you have any of these serious side effects:
+Stop taking Simcor and call your doctor at once if you have:

 confusion, memory problems;

 liver problems--nausea, upper stomach pain, itching, tired feeling, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes); or